Godm0de/skinny-css/README.md

 # skinny-css
-This is my little CSS framework where i implement everything that i learn about sass.
+This is my little CSS framework where i implement everything that i'm learning about sass.
 I just enjoy making a box with all styles i love about web design and CSS, i doesn't pretend to be something serious.

 # Components